Webfries (Gurgaon – India)

 When probed about the favorite color, the most common answer around the world is blue.
 This may date back to the early days of humans.
 When our great great great grandfathers used to see blue – like a clear blue sky or a watering hole – it was a good sign.
 Thus, painting a shared area of your office building blue is likely to induce a feeling of satisfaction in your employees.

 Evade painting community spaces yellow because most folks aren’t a fan of the color.
-Yellow remains the least favourite color for most people, so choose a different color if you wish to appeal to the masses.
+Yellow remains the least favorite color for most people, so choose a different color if you wish to appeal to the masses.

 People relate the color orange with a good value.
-Orange color in your logo, stores etc. gives a perception of good quality to your customers.
+Orange color in your logo, stores, etc. gives a perception of good quality to your customers.
 Some high-end retailers have used this fact to much effect and they’ve fruitfully incorporated orange into their brand.

 Pink is known for draining people of their energy and that’s the very reason that some sports teams paint the opposing team’s locker room pink.
 Baker-Miller pink calms people down for about 30 minutes and is very effectively used in prisons to calm down the most violent of the criminals.
 Once people have stayed calm for that time period, they’re often able to stay in a calm state of mind.
 This would prove to be a great color for lawyers who are conducting mediation or board rooms where discussions may take a heated turn.

 White has a contemporary charm.
-Apple, for example, has used white to brand their clean, sleek look.
+Apple, for example, has used white to brand its clean, sleek look.
 However, excessive use of a monochromatic look can make people reflect on their own thoughts.
 So be warned !!!

 Customers shopping in a unicolor white store may become unfocused from the task at hand when their mind begins to meander because of the lack of stimulation.